Eucestoda: Echinococcosis (hydatid disease)

 Humans become accidental hosts to worms of the genus Echinococcus, playing no role in the worm's biological cycle.
 This can result in echinococcosis, also called hydatid disease.
-Humans (usually children) become infected by direct contact with dogs and eating food contaminated with dog feces.
+Humans become infected by direct contact with dogs and eating food contaminated with dog feces.
 Common sites of infection are the liver, the lungs, muscles, bones, kidneys, and the spleen.

 Eggs hatch in the gastrointestinal tract after the consumption of contaminated food, after which the larvae travel to the liver through portal circulation.
 Here, the larvae are trapped and usually develop into hydatid cysts.
 While the liver is the first filter for trapping them, the lungs act as the second filter site, trapping most of the larvae that are not trapped by the liver.
 Some larvae escape from the lungs to cause cysts in other tissues.

 When a larva becomes established in tissue, it develops into a "bladderworm" or "hydatid" and can cause various cancer-like cysts that may rupture and interact with nearby organs.
 Most cases are asymptomatic, and the mortality rate is low, but various complications from these interactions may lead to debilitating illness.